janmacgregor/2019-HIV-Prevalence-Botswana/README.md

 PARTICULAR PURPOSE.
 See the Apache Software License for more details.

 You should have received a copy of the Apache Software License along with this program.
-If not, see http://www.apache.org/licenses/LICENSE-2.0.html
+If not, see http://www.apache.org/licenses/LICENSE-2.0.html.

-The source code forked from other open source projects will inherit its license.
+Source code forked from other open source projects will inherit its license.

 ## Privacy
 This repository contains only non-sensitive, publicly available data and